sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

     ```
 - sklearn's method [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) is used to split the calibration data into a training set and test set.
 - If shuffle is `True`: the train & test set are picked randomly & not (chronologically) ordered.
 This is problematic in our case.
 The relationship between the data points x and their corresponding label y remains unchanged, however.
 - If shuffle is `False`, the train/test set is selected in chronological order.
 This means that when having 100 data points and the train set is 80%, then the first 80 data points are selected.
 It's good that the chronological order remains, but is it reliable to base off the accuracy on only one sample of [0-80]?
 We could also take [10-90], or [20-100].
 Even better would be cross-validation, but we should respect the chronological order.
+Nevertheless, a K-fold cross validation might still be better.
+This will be revisited in 25/04/2025.

 **To do:**
 - (Optional) Test if/how taking different sample intervals for the train_test_split would affect the accuracy.
-- Use sklearn's solution for time series data:  [TimeSeriesSplit](https://scikit-learn.org/stable/modules/cross_validation.html#time-series-split) --> See 14/04/2025_exp_1
+- Use sklearn's solution for time series data:  [TimeSeriesSplit](https://scikit-learn.org/stable/modules/cross_validation.html#time-series-split)
-- Look at assignment 6 how this is done there.
-It probably needs to change too, as I think the chronological order is not respected there either.

 ---